 - hepatitis B, but only if there are abrasions or mouth sores caused by bites or trauma where blood can be exchanged

 - cytomegalovirus, which is a common virus that can infect anyone but rarely causes symptoms

 - meningitis, which is the inflammation of the brain and spinal cord

 Chlamydia is sometimes painful and can cause serious health problems if you don’t get the proper treatment for it.
 In women, untreated chlamydia can spread to your uterus and fallopian tubes.
 This can cause permanent damage to your reproductive system.
 It can lead to difficulty conceiving, infertility, or possible fatal ectopic pregnancy.
 An ectopic pregnancy is a pregnancy that occurs outside of the womb.

-Untreated chlamydia may also of contracting HIV.
+Untreated chlamydia may also

 Men rarely experience health problems related to chlamydia.
 Sometimes fever and pain can occur if the infection has spread to the tube that carries sperm from the testicles.
 Unlike in women, chlamydia generally won't impact a man's ability to have children.